oldgraybuzzard/minute-mate/README.md

 ## 🎉 **Success Stories**

-> *"MinuteMate reduced our meeting documentation time by 85%.
+> *"BoardMinutes reduced our meeting documentation time by 85%.
 The AI learning feature means our minutes get better every week!"*
 > **— Sarah Chen, Operations Director**

 > *"The Robert's Rules compliance feature is perfect for our board meetings.
 Professional results every time."*